Navin-MS-data/crwn-clothing/README.md

 ## Deployment

-This project is configured for deployment on Netlify.
-The `netlify.toml` file includes the necessary configuration for serverless functions.
+This project is configured for deployment on Vercel.
+The `api/` folder contains serverless functions for Stripe payment processing.

+### Environment Variables on Vercel

+Add these environment variables in your Vercel project settings:

+- `REACT_APP_STRIPE_PUBLISHABLE_KEY` - Your Stripe publishable key
+- `STRIPE_SECRET_KEY` - Your Stripe secret key

 ## License